 TRANSPORTATION REIMBURSEMENT FOR QUARTER-FINAL, SEMI-FINAL AND FINAL TOURNAMENT GAMES -- The CIAC will reimburse participating schools for busses (not to exceed four (4) to transport the team, cheerleaders and band at a rate of \$60 per bus or sixty cents per mile, whichever is greater.

-QUARTER-FINAL AND SEMI-FINAL GAME EXPENSES -- Expenses for conducting semi-final games will be reimbursed by the CIAC up to but not exceeding \$1,700 per game.
+QUARTER-FINAL GAME EXPENSES -- Expenses for conducting quarter-final games will be reimbursed by the CIAC up to but not exceeding \$1,700 per game.
+CIAC will pay game officials.